 Will Debt Payment Programme be right for me?

-DPP is only right for you if you have money left over at the end of every month (after you have paid your household costs such as the food shopping, accommodation and utility bills) and you can clear off your debts within a reasonable amount of time.
+DPP is only right for you as long as you have money left over at the end of every month (after you have paid your household costs such as the food shopping, accommodation and utility bills) and you can clear off your debts in a reasonable amount of time.

 Our professional advisors will work with you to put a budget together.
 Any money that is left over from this will be split between your debts.